Lesona-Systems/source-2-reddit-bot/README.md

 `pip3 -r requirements.txt` on MacOS & Linux.

 ### Usage
-The PRAW module does a fantastic job of taking care of the rate limiting to avoid your bot being banned. [secrets.example.ini](secrets.example.ini) will contain all the needed tokens for the bot to run, but it does require some setup on your end.
+The [PRAW Python module](https://pypi.org/project/praw/] takes care of the rate limiting to avoid the bot being banned. [secrets.example.ini](secrets.example.ini) contains all the needed tokens for the bot to run as per directions below.

 #### Reddit API Secrets
-This is a read-only bot, meaning that we'll need fewer tokens than if the bot was reading/replying to comments.
-Regardless, users will need to create a Reddit application for the PRAW instance to use:
+This is a read-only bot.
+Users will need to create a Reddit application for the PRAW instance to use:

 Register a new Reddit application [here](https://www.reddit.com/prefs/apps/).